 Digital Vs. Analog Sound: Which is Better?

-In choosing between the two, it really depends on your preference.
-If you were to ask me, just for the convenience alone, I’d choose the digital sound format.
+Choosing between the two really depends on your preference.
+If you were to ask me, just for convenience alone, I’d choose the digital sound format.
 Storing, playing, and sharing the audio file is much easier.
 Editing digital sounds will also be a breeze.

 These are the main distinctions between digital vs. analog sounds.
 There are some instances where the analog sound format is better compared to the digital sound format.
 The same goes the other way around.

 How about you?
 What’s your take between the analog and digital audio formats?
 Let me know your thoughts in the comments below!